 I started the day along a fairy industrial route with busy Monday morning traffic and Bon lorries whizzing by.
 At one small village I stopped to have my breakfast, remembering I had a few portions of cheese and a banana.
 Actually I had one and a half portions.
 One being half eaten by a mouse when I left the top pocket of my rucksack open the previous night, and who I later discovered had also been nibbling on my dirty laundry bag which had also been on the floor.
 If he had eaten a hole in my socks there would have been hell to pay for the little fat bastard but apparently the smell hadn’t been that appetising and I can’t say I blame him.

 Eventually I made it back to the forest in brilliant sunshine.
 I always have the sun in my eyes now as I head south, making it a bit harder to see the fletches.
 The road was quiet with few pilgrims despite this being the second most popular Camino route.
-I started thinking about how many kilometres I had done, probably a thousand when I finished up, and how many I still had on this long day.
+I started thinking about how many kilometers I had done, probably a thousand when I finished up, and how many I still had on this long day.
 Along the way I saw horses and goats before turning down a path that was literally a series of small waterfalls after the rain.
 I chatted a bit with the owner of the goats, following his dog for the easiest way down.

 In the next town, Pontesampaio, I met a Maltese pilgrim.
 An opera singer who had sung in Santiago for a festival he was dressed as if he was going on safari.